sourcegraph/sourcegraph-public-snapshot/cmd/executor/README.md

 The executor binary is simply built with `bazel build //cmd/executor:executor`.

-For publishing it, see `//cmd/executor:publish_binary`:
+For publishing it, see `bazel run //cmd/executor:binary.push`:

 - In every scenario, the binary will be uploaded in `gcs://sourcegraph-artifacts/executors/$GIT_COMMIT/`.
 - If the current branch is `main` when this target is run, it will also be copied over `gcs://sourcegraph-artifacts/executors/latest`.